tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/03_Auto_Sync/03_04_Auto_Sync_Submit_a_First_Request.md

 The **Automated DSAR** Request Type under the **Tutorial Automated Activities** Regulation displays an email address entry field.

-**Note**: Both the type and number of fields that display under the **Request Form Fields** section of the screen depend on source system information and any options you designate for the Customer as modifiable data.

-Complete the field(s) on the right side of the form.
+Complete the e-mail address requested on the right side of the form.

 ![image](../images/03_4_Auto_Sync_First_Request.jpg)